RazerMS/SDK-RazerMS_VB/README.md

 End if

 If objectMolpay.Nbcb = "1" then
- 'callback IPN feedback to notified MOLPay response.write( “CBTOKEN:MPSTATOK”)
+ 'callback IPN feedback to notify MOLPay response.write( “CBTOKEN:MPSTATOK”)
   Exit [construct]
 End if